mcjars/www-requests/README.md

-# www-versions - Minecraft Jar Request Analytic Site
+# www-requests - Minecraft Jar Request Analytic Site

-www-versions is an explorer-like website for viewing analytics on Minecraft server versions.
+www-requests is an explorer-like website for viewing analytics on Minecraft server versions.
 It allows you to easily view, compare, and analyze versions of the Minecraft server softwares.

 ## Developing